-We immediately turned to Pinterest for ideas (after all, an engineer and a mathematician are not known for their creativity).
+We immediately turned to Pinterest for ideas for a bug birthday party (after all, an engineer and a mathematician are not known for their creativity).
 We came up with some great ideas, and everyone ended up having a blast!

 If you want another fun nature party idea, check out the Wild Kratts birthday party ideas we have!

-We kept decorations pretty simple with regular balloons that had bug stickers on them.
+We kept decorations pretty simple at our bug birthday party with regular balloons that had bug stickers on them.
 The kids played around with these balloons while we waited for all the kids to show up.

 Our family has some rules about birthday parties for our kids.
 We only have friend birthday parties on the years that they turn an age that is an even number (8 years old, 12 years old, 16 years old, and 18 years old are all big ones).
 We also only invite the number of kids that match the age their turning.
 Since our daughter was turning 6, she was allowed to invite 6 friends.

 Since there were only six kids coming, it didn’t take long for everyone to get there and the fun to get started!
 We also had bowls of gummy worms placed throughout the rooms for the kids to snack on throughout the party.

 Once all of the kids were here, we started the activities for the bug birthday party!